 As Steve heroically beheaded the awful creature, I kept video recording the event with my phone.
 (Seriously, what was I thinking?)
 Later, I shared the video with anyone who would watch it.
 I was so proud of how calmly Steve responded that I wanted everyone to know.

-Consider how many times God has protected you and your family from unseen attacks of the Enemy.
+Consider how many times God has protected you and your family from spiritual warfare.
 It is important to recount to yourself, to others and to your children God’s faithfulness.
 Deuteronomy 4:9 instructed the Israelites, “Only take heed to yourself, and diligently keep yourself, lest you forget the things your eyes have seen, and lest they depart from your heart all the days of your life.
 And teach them to your children and grandchildren” (NKJV).

 Rather than taking God’s blessings for granted, gratefully recall the victories He has given you, which include salvation and hope for a happy marriage.
 Then tell others of this hope, beginning with your kids.